-The maximum amount of a soft-second mortgage is \$ 52,000.
+The maximum forgivable deferred payment soft-second mortgage is \$ 52,000.

-Subject to budgetary constraints, the HACP may provide soft-second mortgage financing to eligible participants.
+Subject to budgetary constraints, the HACP may provide a forgivable soft-second mortgage financing to eligible participants.
 Such financing shall be secured in most cases by a second mortgage (the "Second Mortgage").
 However, in some cases, the HACP mortgage will be recorded as a third mortgage subordinate to mortgages securing bank and other government financing provided, for example, by the Urban Redevelopment Authority (URA) of Pittsburgh.
-In the event a first or second mortgage does not exist, HACP's mortgage will be recorded as a first mortgage.